 Golden Bay High School has about 200 computers.
 We have taken full advantage of the Ministry of Education Teacher Laptop scheme (TELA) which has enabled all teachers to have a laptop.
-Every classroom has at least 2 computers, some have 3 or more, all have data projectors.
-We have 2 ICT suites with 25 computers in each lab, 10 computers in the Library, 8 computers in the Technology Department for use with Robotics and 9 computers in Photography.
+Most classrooms have 2 computers, some have 3 or more, all have data projectors.
+We have 2 ICT suites with 30 computers in each lab, 10 computers in the Library, 8 computers in the Technology Department for use with Robotics and 9 computers in Photography.

 Each student has their own login name and password (which enables them to access their work from any computer in the school), students also have access to colour printers, filtered internet, general educational software and other shared resources.
 G Suite for Education' is used by staff and students for email, calendar and sites and we have an online booking system for classrooms and equipment.
 The operating system used on all computers is Windows 10 and all have Microsoft Office 2016 and Adobe Creative Suite installed.

-We have a voluntary BYOD programme in place with school wide Wifi - wifi free areas are at the netball courts and the school field.
+We have a voluntary BYOD programme in place with school wide Wifi - wifi free areas are on the school field.
 All students are allowed, with permission, to bring 2 devices so they can connect to the internet.

 A Network Manager and a Computer Technician are onsite (part-time) to maintain and develop the network.